priyankavrao97/priyankavrao97/README.md

 Srpint 4:

-- Learned about React ypes and interface issues to check ho to implement the same in PantryNode.
+- Learned about React types and interface issue to check how to implement the same in PantryNode.
 Was closed due to its broad functionality.

 Sprint 5: